Clean Industrial Deal: Europe unveils its business plan to reconcile decarbonization and competitiveness

 Source: European Commission

-Second, the European Commission believes the integration of European electricity systems is both incomplete and inefficient, particularly due to lengthy authorization procedures.
+Secondly, the European Commission considers theintegration of European electricity systems to beboth incomplete and inefficient, not least because of the lengthy authorization procedures.

 European public guarantees to stimulate the market

-The European Commission is planning to launch two guarantee programs with the European Investment Bank:
+The European Commission plans to launch two guarantee programs with the European Investment Bank:

 - one to promote power purchase agreements (PPAs), i.e. long-term contracts for the direct purchase of electricity production, with a budget of 500 million euros

-– the other, worth 1.5 billion euros, to promote the manufacture of equipment required for power grids.
+- the other to boost the manufacture of equipment for power grids, with a budget of 1.5 billion euros.

-2. Accelerate the deployment of clean energies and promote the electrification of uses.
+2. Accelerate the deployment of clean energies and promote theelectrification of applications.
 The European Commission wants member states to speed up authorization and regulatory procedures considerably.
 A legislative proposal to this effect is expected in the 1st half of 2025.
-On the other hand, the long-awaited electrification action plan has been postponed until the 1st quarter of 2026.
+However, the long-awaited electrification action plan has been postponed until the 1st quarter of 2026.
 The European Commission estimates that a 40% acceleration in electrification (in the heat, transport and hydrogen sectors) would generate savings of 32 billion euros by 2030.

-3. Using energy more efficiently and reducing dependence on imported fossil fuels.
-In this respect, the European Commission is considering improving access to finance and providing financial incentives to further support energy efficiency solutions for businesses.
+3. Use energy more efficiently and reduce dependence on imported fossil fuels.
+Here, the European Commission is considering improving access to finance and providing financial incentives to further supportenergy efficiency solutions for businesses.

 The European Commission estimates potential savings of around €45 billion in 2025 (mainly due to lower fossil fuel imports), rising to €130 billion a year by 2030 and €260 billion a year by 2040.